marisacasillas/chatterlab/content/courses/MIND3-2026/Casillas-MIND3-Spring2026-Syllabus.md

 ### Assignment deadlines

-You must submit [synopsies](../course_instructions/wkly-syn/) for 5 of the weeks of the quarter; it's up to you which 5 to choose.
+You must submit a [synopsis](../course_instructions/wkly-syn/) for 5 of the 9 weeks of the quarter; it's up to you which 5 to choose.
 The other assignments are due on specific dates as follows:

 * Week 1 (March 26, 2024): [Retrospective](../course_instructions/retrospective/)
 * Week 2 (April 2, 2024):